SayHelloGmbH/hello-post-to-pdf/README.md

 The plugin contains a default, very simple PDF template.
 You can override it with a template in your Theme.

+It also contains a very specific example config. for the PDF object.
+This will need to be parameterized in a future version.

 ### Allowed post types

 By default, only Posts of type `post` are permitted.
 To allow rendering of other Post Types, use the following hook in your Theme.